Pre-registration is required for all our Library Workshops. Register for our Library Workshops online through the Learn@ISU website.

 Thursday, March 30, 3:00 - 4:30 p.m.

 Are you curious about using primary sources in your classroom?
 This hands-on workshop will demonstrate how you can incorporate primary source analysis and research into your classroom, whether you want to use historical documents available online or materials from Special Collections & University Archives at Iowa State University.
-This is not just for history instructors, primary source literacy benefits students in all subject areas, including those teaching 6th-12th grade."
+This is not just for history instructors, as primary source literacy benefits students in all subject areas, including those teaching 6th-12th grade."

 Exploring the Archives: A Case of Academic Freedom